bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Unknown speaker: 01:19:29

 And If I may ask another stupid question is what exactly is analog time?
 And I mean, I think I've heard about it, but I just don't remember anything.
-Or what does it like conclude
+Or what does it like conclude?

 Lucas Ontivero: 01:19:45